-These blog posts are adapted from Mike’s teaching in the ‘Engaging God‘ subscription programme:
+These blog posts are adapted from Mike’s teaching in the ‘Engaging God‘ subscription programme (scroll down for details).

 Our popular interactive modular programme developed by Mike Parsons now has a new, simpler subscription process – to find out more and get started today*, click here…

 Learn how to access God through Jesus who is the Way, Truth and Life, in the realms of heaven and within your own spirit and heart; and how to take up your responsibility as a mature son [daughter] in God’s kingdom.